Different types of employment agreements and arrangements

 This is when you and your employer agree that your employment agreement will end on a specific expiry date or when a specific event occurs or when a specific project is completed.

 A fixed-term agreement is allowed only if:

-- there’s a genuine reason, based on reasonable grounds, for having a fixed term (for example if you’re filling in for a permanent employee who’s on leave or you’re doing seasonal work like fruit picking), and
+- there’s a genuine reason, based on reasonable grounds, for having a fixed term (for example if you’re filling in for a permanent employee who’s on leave, or doing seasonal work like fruit picking), and

-- the employer tells you this reason before employing you and tells you how and when your employment will end.
+- the employer tells you this reason before employing you, and tells you how and when your fixed-term agreement will end.

 Note: It won’t be a “genuine reason” if your employer uses a fixed-term agreement to exclude or limit your rights under the Employment Relations Act or the Holidays Act, or to find out whether you’re suitable for a permanent job.